Travel along the ancient Tea and Horse Road

 SHAXI VILLAGE: ONCE A PROSPEROUS TOWN ON THE TEA AND HORSE ROAD

-The town of Shaxi was once an important and prosperous trading station on the "Tea and Horse Road", a spur of the southern Silk Road.
+You will travel to Shaxi, once an important and prosperous trading station on the "Tea and Horse Road", a spur of the southern Silk Road.
 On the "Tea and Horse Road", it was primarily tea from Xishuangbanna which was transported to Tibet and, in the opposite direction, salt and horses (hence the name: Tea and Horse Road).

 Shaxi (formerly Sideng) lost its significance as a stopover for the tea caravans when the water level in Erhai Lake dropped, enabling a quicker and safer passage to the east of the Cang mountains.
 The village of Shaxi (Sideng) fell into obscurity and was only recently lovingly renovated with the support of the Swiss government.